kuokuo123/otter-launcher/README.md

     - Mouse control: [wl-kbptr](https://github.com/moverest/wl-kbptr)
     - More on [Awesome TUIs](https://github.com/rothgar/awesome-tuis) or [Awesome Command Line(CLI/TUI) Programs](https://github.com/toolleeo/awesome-cli-apps-in-a-csv).

-4. It's recommended to setup a dedicated desktop app launcher as a module, like [sway-launcher-desktop](https://github.com/Biont/sway-launcher-desktop) (bash) or [fsel](https://github.com/Mjoyufull/fsel) (rust and very fast).
+4. It's recommended to setup a dedicated desktop app launcher as a module, like [fsel](https://github.com/Mjoyufull/fsel) (rust and very fast) or [sway-launcher-desktop](https://github.com/Biont/sway-launcher-desktop) (bash speed).
 The default config is just a simple script finding into regular directories and flatpak.
 If your apps are from different sources, it won't show.

+5. If you want to change the window size of the external editor, call a wrapper script at general.external_editor.
+Examples of such a wrapper is in the [contrib](https://github.com/kuokuo123/otter-launcher/tree/main/contrib) folder.

 # Styling